Rendy752/Anime-App/README.md

           </td>
         </tr>
       </table>
+* **Unfinished Watch Notifications**:
+    * Gentle reminders to continue watching unfinished episodes, scheduled twice daily (every 12 hours) using WorkManager.
+    * Randomly selects an unfinished episode to keep notifications varied, ensuring the episode has unwatched content and more episodes are available in the series.
+    * Features duplicate notification prevention and requires network connectivity to fetch the latest episode data.
 * **Offline Data Management:**
     * Implementation of **Room Persistence Library** for local data storage, significantly reducing API requests and improving app performance.
     * Caching of frequently accessed anime data, enabling offline browsing and faster loading times.